 Many bikes and scooters will get discontinued in India this month because of being not BS6 compliant.
 The BS6 emission norms will be enforced in India on 1 April 2020.
 These are much stricter than the current BS4 emission norms.
 Indeed, the new more stringent BS6 regulations will reduce the content of harmful emissions emanating from petrol and diesel-powered vehicles.

 The new BS6 regulations are so tight that the transition isn't feasible for every model.
+There are three Royal Enfield discontinued models, including Royal Enfield Bullet 500, Royal Enfield Classic 500, Royal Enfield Thunderbird 500.
 Following are the top 10 bikes that will be axed this month:

 1. Royal Enfield Bullet 500